-This one’s a release for all teams: native support of Tuleap Pull Requests in Jenkins for DevOps, capture test execution evidence, and better chatbot for easier communication between team members.
+This one’s a release for all teams: native support of Tuleap Pull Requests in Jenkins for DevOps, capture test execution evidence, and chatbot at project-level for easier communication between team members.
 Let’s dig into it!

 Test execution evidences

 When the product you are working on must comply with regulations (ISO 13485, ISO 26262, SOX, etc) the quality assurance plan is key.
 And not only do you need to have a test plan, but you also must provide evidence that tests were executed, and the expected result was met.